decaporg/decap-cms/website/content/docs/add-to-your-site.md

 ## Authentication

 Now that you have your Netlify CMS files in place and configured, all that's left is to enable authentication.
-There are [many ways to do this](https://www.netlifycms.org/docs/authentication-backends) (with or without deploying to Netlify), but this example uses Netlify because it's one of the quickest ways to get started.
+Netlify is not required when setting up a backend, but this example uses Netlify because it's one of the quickest ways to get started.
+To learn how to connect with other backends such as GitHub or GitLab, see [authentication &amp; backends](https://www.netlifycms.org/docs/authentication-backends).

 ### Setup on Netlify